ka4ep/Lexical.Localization/docs/IAssetKey/IAssetRoot/index.md

 [!code-csharp[Snippet](Examples_StringLocalizer.cs#Snippet_5b)]

 # Global static root
-In programming, the usage of global instances is typically refrained due to various downsides.
-However, these reasons don't apply for localization use.
 Localized strings can be considered as constants because they are used the same way as regular strings.
-Therefore global static instance for localization root is worth consideration.

 Lexical.Localization introduces a global static root **LocalizationRoot.Global**.
 [!code-csharp[Snippet](Examples.cs#Snippet_2a)]